On the Complexity of Language Membership for Probabilistic Words: Conclusion and Future Work

-\begin{proof}[Proof of \cref{prp:meta}] Let $\Delta$ be a linear CFL for the hard language $L_0$ of \cref{prp:hard1}, for which $\probone{L_0}$ is \#P-hard, which is on the alphabet $\Theta = \{0, 1, \#\}$.
-We reduce from the problem of \cref{prp:univ}.
-Let $\Gamma$ be the input linear CFL on an alphabet $\Sigma$.
+We now explain our reduction.
+Let $\Gamma$ be the input linear CFL on an alphabet $\Sigma$, for which we want to decide universality.
+Let $\Delta$ be a linear CFL for the hard language $L_0$ of \cref{prp:hard1}, for which $\probone{L_0}$ is \#P-hard, which is on the alphabet $\Theta = \{0, 1, \#\}$.
 Up to renaming, we assume without loss of generality that $\Sigma$ and $\Theta$ are disjoint.
 We now consider the language $L \coloneq \Sigma^* L_0 \cup \LL(\Gamma) \Theta^*$.
 We can easily construct a linear CFG $\Xi$ that recognizes~$L$: we achieve the first member of the union by a linear CFG built from~$\Delta$ by generating an arbitrary word of~$\Sigma^*$ to the left before generating a word of~$\LL(\Delta)$, and do the analogous construction for the second member of the union.

-We now claim that if $\Gamma$ is universal then $L$ is regular so that $\probone{L}$ is in FP, and if $\Gamma$ is not universal then $\probone{L}$ is \#P-hard.
+We now claim that if $\Gamma$ is universal then $L$ is regular so that $\probone{L}$ is in FP, and if~$\Gamma$ is not universal then $\probone{L}$ is \#P-hard.
 Thus, under our assumption, this establishes that it is undecidable to determine whether $\probone{L}$ is in FP.

 First, if $\Gamma$ is universal, then $L$ simplifies to $\Sigma^* \Theta^*$.
 This is a regular language, hence it is a uCFL, so that $\probone{L}$ is then in FP by \cref{prp:cyk}.